 9. Is New Beginnings Doula Training valid where I live?

-New Beginnings Doula Training is run out of a home office in the state of Arizona in the United States.
+New Beginnings Doula Training is located in the state of Missouri in the United States.
 Our service is exclusively an online service that is available anywhere where an Internet connection is available.
 That state of Minnesota is the only state government that has laws regulating doula training.
 Australia also has a training standard for doulas, but doesn’t prevent training through other organization that are not compliant with the standard.
 New Beginnings does not seek for outside endorsement or validation of our our training services, as such we are able to keep our prices competitively lower.
 For more information on the discussion surrounding government standards for doula certification, please consider the U.S. National Library of Medicine article on the topic.